Sayantan-dev1003/Sayantan-dev1003/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=Sayantan-dev1003&color=blue)
 ---

 I am Sayantan Halder, a sophomore pursuing Computer Engineering at IITRAM, Ahmedabad.
-As an aspiring AI Software Engineer and Full Stack Web Developer, I’m passionate about building innovative tech solutions that tackle real-world problems.
-My interests span AI/ML, data science, AWS cloud services, and competitive programming in C++.
-I thrive on turning ideas into impactful projects that bridge the gap between creativity and technology.
+As an aspiring AI Product Engineer with a strong foundation in AI/ML and Full Stack Web Development, I’m passionate about creating tech solutions that are not only innovative but also deeply user-centric.
+My interests span Web Development, AI, AWS cloud services, and competitive programming in C++.
+I thrive on turning ideas into impactful products that bridge the gap between cutting-edge technology and real-world needs.

 - 🔭 I’m currently working on **EcoVision: AI for Urban Green Space Optimization**
 - 🌱 I’m currently learning Cloud Computing with Amazon Web Services